mziele1/job_shop_scheduling/README.md

 # job_shop_scheduling
-Formulate a job-shop scheduling problem as a constraint satisfaction problem using D-Wave's Ocean tools.
+Formulate a job-shop scheduling problem as a constraint satisfaction problem using either dwavebinarycsp or PyQUBO.